Ace Your Bus Driver Test: Essential Tips and Practice

 Before you write a bus driver knowledge test, you must have your regular driving licence at hand.
 This ensures that you are familiar with basic driving skills and regulations necessary for operating larger vehicles safely on public roads.

 The test covers the inspection of vehicles, loading/unloading, being on the road, inspecting vehicles after every trip, and using break-door interlocks.
-Familiarize yourself with these subjects to increase your chances of passing
+Familiarize yourself with these subjects to increase your chances of passing.

 Key Areas Covered In The Bus Driver Exam